alexmercyadeiza/anoze.co/README.md

 The [-/anoze/public/storage] link has been connected to [-/anoze/storage/app/public].
 The links have been created.

+-> Fixed all buttons, + a ton of other micro-fixes
+-> Fuel Levels not fixed yet

 <!--
           _____ _           __      _                  _         _                    _                         _